 Is it possible to travel to Cuba on a budget?
 What can you do to plan a cheap vacation to Cuba?
 Let’s disclose useful tips that will guide you through an unforgettable vacation without spending too much money.

 Plan a cheap vacation to Cuba on your own

 The first thing you need to do to plan a cheap vacation to Cuba is to rule out a visit organized by travel agencies.
-Although many of them insist in offering “cheap” all-inclusive packages, traveling on your terms will be always much more economical.
+Although many of them insist on offering “cheap” all-inclusive packages, traveling on your terms will be always much more economical.

 You can start by taking a look at the different airlines that provide flights to Cuba and comparing their prices.
 Cubana de Aviación is one of the cheapest airlines that allows you to book flight tickets online.

 However, if you are traveling from the United States, you will want to check out Cheapair.com, which became the first online travel agency selling direct flights to Cuba.
 Prices start from over $ 400, but they are expected to decrease thanks to new measures to ease restrictions on travel to Cuba taken by the US government.
 Departing from Miami?
-Then, Gulfstream Air Charter is without doubt the most affordable option.
+Then, Gulfstream Air Charter is, without doubt, the most affordable option.

 Don’t go with USD

 Once you have bought your flight ticket, you should focus on which currency will be the best to take to Cuba.
 For your understanding, two currencies circulate in the island: Convertible Pesos (known as CUC) that is most used currency by tourists, and Cuban Pesos (referred to as Moneda Nacional or CUP).
 These currencies are not traded internationally, so you can’t buy them in advance, but only upon arrival.
 Although the Cuban government plans to lift the penalty fee applied to the USD, Euros and Pound Sterling are still the most recommended currencies to take to the country.
 Currently, 1 USD is equivalent to 0.86 CUC.